Budgeting is the first step to meeting your financial goals. And whatever your financial situation, having a plan for your money is essential.

-If you set up your savings to automatically be withdrawn from your paycheck– you are far less likely to miss it than if you have to do it yourself.
+If you want to make saving money easy, set up your savings to automatically be withdrawn from your paycheck– you are far less likely to miss it than if you have to do it yourself.

 The other side benefit is that you are much less likely to be late on paying your bills.

 One last time, with feeling (!)– automate it!

 A budget is amazing, but it won’t mean anything if you spend money and don’t know where it’s going.

 There are tons of really great ways to track your expenses.
 Whether it’s a pen and paper, a spreadsheet, or budgeting apps and software.
 You need to know where your money is going!

 I’m a huge fan of having a weekly budget!
 It’s far, far easier to correct your course 1/4 of the way into the month than it is once the month is over!
 If you have not been super diligent about tracking your spending before– you are in for an eye-opening experience I’m sure.

 The first month we really started tracking everything, I realized that we were way overspending our budget for eating out.
 All of those coffees in the morning, the stops for a quick snack here and there added up quite an eye-opening sum of money.

 Bottom line, planning what you want to spend is half the battle.
 The other half of it is sticking to the plan!